michaeljymsgutierrez/geohash-map-explorer/README.md

 **Demo**

-You can check out a live demo of the Geohash Map Explorer here: [https://geohash-map-explorer.vercel.app/dashboard/geohash-explorer](https://geohash-map-explorer.vercel.app/dashboard/geohash-explorer)
+You can check out a live demo of the Geohash Map Explorer [here](https://geohash-map-explorer.vercel.app/dashboard/geohash-explorer)